gear4s/totally-di/README.md

 When using di-namic in a Node application:

 1. Dependencies are registered with the __di-namic__ container
-2. The container should remain in scope for the lifetime of the application
+2. The container must remain in scope for the lifetime of the application
 3. A "dependency tree" is created at the root/entry point of the application.
 For example this would be root __index.js__ file at of a typical Node application.

-eg:
+4. Their are 2 main functions on the container, with the following signatures:
+    - `register(alias, dependency, ctorArgAliases, callback)`, where:
+        - alias:
+            - (string) key to refer to the registration
+        - dependency - the dependency itself, which can be any of the following types:
+            - module
+            - anonymous object
+            - static object
+            - primitive (string, integer, boolean)
+    - `resolve(alias, callback)`, where:
+        - alias is the key used when registering the dependency

+## Example

+    TestObj1
+            ↳ Dependency1
+            ↳ Dependency2

 __index.js__